aljoscharei/RPG/GM_FlohFelixAljoscha/Filling in the Blanks.md

 | 99-100 | `dice: 1d4+1` total hexes |
 ^ElevationArea

-There is a 1-4 in 6 chance that the change in elevation represents a differing terrain type than the surrounding environs.
-This change in terrain will most often (1-4 in 6) be within one degree of the surrounding terrain or (5-6) within two degrees (see Terrain, p.
-55 below).

 | dice: 1d100 | Result                        |
 | ----------- | ----------------------------- |